kamadorueda/nixpkgs-db/service/src/views/About.md

-# Searching and installing many versions of Nix packages

 One of the advantages of **Nix** is the ability to install / use packages in **isolated environments** from the host system: